 “Silicon Beach” has emerged as a new hub of digital media and high-tech advancements.
 Several technology superpowers have significant presence on the Westside, but the real buzz is around innovation startups and the influx of capital that is helping these early-stage businesses multiply and grow.
 Silicon Beach continues to grow, encompassing Santa Monica, Venice, Playa Vista, El Segundo and surrounding communities, creating a real wealth of technology talent.

 Local Government & Business

 Westside business and community leaders, as well as the L.A.
 County Board of Supervisors and their respective staff members, know not to take their success for granted and have put their creative energies towards addressing challenges that come with growth.
 The Westside continues to develop new business-friendly infrastructure.
-The Exposition Light Rail Line connects Downtown L.A. to the beach, via Culver City and West L.A., with the second phase connecting Culver City to Santa Monica.
+The Exposition Light Rail Line connects Downtown L.A. to Santa Monica, via Culver City and West L.A.,

 The area’s Small Business Development Centers offer a wealth of resources to help growing companies thrive.
 Together, business and government are creating the ideal climate for business activity and creativity on Los Angeles County’s Westside.

 With its academic and research institutions including UCLA, Loyola Marymount, and Pepperdine, as well the Rand Corporation, the Westside offers intellectual capital second to none.
 It is also the cultural hub of Los Angeles with the world-famous Getty Center, Skirball Cultural Center, the Geffen Playhouse, Hollywood Bowl, and more theaters than anywhere west of Broadway.

 Some of the world’s most fabled shopping is found on the Westside including Rodeo Drive, Santa Monica’s Third Street Promenade, the Beverly Center, and the Grove at Farmer’s Market.